Bouvet Island: Climate

 The island is located south of the Antarctic Convergence, giving it a marine Antarctic climate dominated by heavy clouds and fog.
-It experiences a mean temperature of −1 C, with January average of 2 C and September average of −4 C. The monthly high mean temperatures fluctuate little through the year.
+It experiences a mean temperature of −1 C, with February average of 2 C and August average of −4 C. The monthly high mean temperatures fluctuate little through the year.
 The peak temperature of 14 C was recorded in March 1980, caused by intense sun radiation.
 Spot temperatures as high as 20 C have been recorded in sunny weather on rock faces.
 The island predominantly experiences a weak west wind.
-In spite of these severe climate conditions, Bouvet Island actually is located four degrees of latitude closer to the equator than the southernmost tip of Norway, which is located at 58°N. Its latitude – by analogy to Scandinavia – is instead similar to southern Denmark.